pablote3/basketball-java/accumulator/README.md

 # Accumulator

-Accumulator is a set of Java applications to gather and sweeten basketball statistics.
+Accumulator is a set of Java applications to gather and sweeten basketball statistics

 It is composed of three main components: